Circassian flag

-Info
+Description

 Symbolism and meaning

-The green represents nature and Islam.
+The green represents the nature and Islam.
 The golden colour represents a bright future in peace and the plentiful harvest of grain and wheat.
 There are twelve stars, representing the twelve provinces of Circassia.
 There are three arrows, a reference to Adyghe Xabze in which they would mean "peace if you are my friend, war if you attack me".

 History and usage

 Creation of the flag

 An invasion of Circassia by Russia started in 1763, and since then, the Circassians have been fighting the Russo-Circassian War in defense of their territory.
 The Treaty of Adrianople was signed on 14 September 1829, which stated that the Ottoman Empire recognized Circassia as Russian territory.
 Most Circassian leaders believed the treaty was a hoax, a strategy of the Russians, as they believed that the Ottoman Empire would never abandon the Circassians.
 It was decided to send a delegation to the Ottoman sultan to examine the accuracy of the news.

 Seferbiy Zaneqo was chosen as one of the delegates.
 Their mission was to meet with the Ottoman caliph to clarify the matter and receive a blessing.
 However, the Russian ambassador started pressuring the sultan to arrest them, and following this, the other delegates returned the Circassia while Zaneqo stayed.

 During this time, Zaneqo was injured during a demonstration against Russian Imperialism, and was hospitalised.
 When a Circassian man, Muhammad Selkhur, visited him, Zaneqo presented a folded paper, and clarified that it is a prototype for a Circassian unity flag, and that during his long hospitalization, he thought considerably about a symbol for the Circassian unity and he concluded on the contents of the paper.
 He explained that he took inspiration from previous Circassian symbols, and that each of the twelve stars represents a Circassian tribe and they are all equally represented without prejudice.
 As to the crossed arrows they represent that the Circassians do not seek war, but will defend themselves when attacked.
 A Circassian woman from the Ottoman harem knitted the flag and sent it to Circassia.

+Seferbiy viewed the Circassian flag as a symbol suited to the Circassians' historical context and distributed copies to his allies.
+In one case, his twin-masted ship was destroyed by a Russian detachment in January 1838, however the Circassians successfully transported the flag and gunpowder to the village of Wostighay, where Hawduqo Mansur lived.

 David Urquhart self-proclaimed to be the designer of the flag, but there is no discovered evidence for his claims.
-The Circassian flag was mentioned and described by the traveler Edmund Spencer in 1830, Urquhart arrived in Circassia much later.
+Seferbiy's father's cousin was related to Prince Hatokhshoqo Hamirza, relative to Kabardian Grandprince Jankhot Kushuk, and thus knew the arrow and star design from the Kabardian coat of arms.
+The flag's origin traces back to the coat of arms, indicating its design stemmed from local efforts rather than external influences.
+In a speech in Britain, Urquhart described the flag's elements independently of Circassian culture, revealing his lack of knowledge about their origin and meaning.